Headshot Photography Session FAQ

 There’s an alternative way to do things; I provide a calm, peaceful, confident energy for people to feed off of, positive feedback and a LOT of patience.
 This is why I don’t recommend the 30 minute session to new clients.
 I’d rather patiently wait for 20-30 minutes for the subject to settle into a shoot than try to dance around and do a bunch of games to get a good expression out of them.
 How is someone going to settle in if I'm immediately pointing out their flaws?
 It doesn't matter how nice I say it; subconsciously it says to the subject “I must be doing really bad if he needs to do all that to make it work”.
 The subject starts to do WORSE and whatever naturalness they have disappears because they start to rely completely on me for the expression because at this point they’re checked out.

 This is also why I'm not crazy about clients bringing people to the shoot.
 Clients can bring anyone they want because they're adults and they can make their own decisions, but most guests just don't understand these dynamics and how to ACTUALLY get the best out of someone.
 The most COMMON example is when people start out flat (everyone starts flat, it's totally okay), and the guest IMMEDIATELY points it out.
 They literally just completely ruined my process and my ability to use patience/care to let the person settle in and be natural.
 Worse yet; when the guest feels the need to stare at the subject while they're taking pictures.
 I've seen agents/managers do this but it's also pretty common for parents to do it as well.
 I'm not sure who's going to be completely themself and uninhibited with their parents staring at them, but clients live & die by their decisions.
 There's more information on this in my guide, and bringing a guest isn't ALWAYS a bad idea, but the analogy is worth noting.
-You really need to have an amazing relationship with the guest and that relationship needs to be used to collaboration with your career for it to work.
+You really need to have an amazing relationship with the guest and that relationship needs to be used to collaboration with your career for it to work, and it does work quite well in those situations.

 + Do you provide or recommend a hair/makeup artist?
 Can I bring a makeup artist?